iisys-sns/vad/README.md

 It aims to be very user friendly.
 It is based on [this](https://www.wireguard.com/netns) script.
 Even if ten hops are supported, only three may be useful in terms of performance and privacy.
-Normally, most vpn users will use only one hop.
+Normally, most VPN users will use only one hop.
 If you use more than one hop, you may be more easily identified by a passive external attacker watching incoming and outgoing traffic of an intermediate hop, due to traffic correlation.

-With network namespaces all programs from users, except programs that run with root rights, are forced to use the vpn interface to connect to the Internet, without complex iptable rules.
+With network namespaces all programs from users, except programs that run with root rights, are forced to use the VPN interface to connect to the Internet, without complex iptable rules.
 An so-called "kill switch" is already integrated.
-After an `vad up`, if the vpn does not work anymore, no traffic will go out of the normal interfaces.
+After an `vad up`, if the VPN does not work anymore, no traffic will go out of the normal interfaces.
 The hop configuration can also be rebuild without traffic leaks.
 The physical devices will stay inaccessible until an `vad down`.